My first online LLC briefing session

 Good points (company)

-- We were also able to encourage participation from students from rural areas.
+- We were also able to encourage participation from students in regional areas.

-- As a result of participating, our company has also started to hold meetings and company information sessions online.
+- As a result of participating, our company has alsomade progress in moving meetings and company information sessions online.

-- The time speakers spent on the day (including travel and waiting) was shorter than in a regular information session.
+- The speakers'time commitment (including travel and waiting) was shorter

 The company representatives were also able to give explanations from home, which was a new approach that had never been seen before